hamukazu/lets-get-arrested/README.md

 - (Japanese) [https://www3.nhk.or.jp/lnews/kobe/20190304/2020003239.html](https://www3.nhk.or.jp/lnews/kobe/20190304/2020003239.html)
 - (English) [https://www.zdnet.com/article/japanese-police-charge-13-year-old-for-sharing-unclosable-popup-prank-online/](https://www.zdnet.com/article/japanese-police-charge-13-year-old-for-sharing-unclosable-popup-prank-online/)

-So this is regarded as a "crime" in Japan.
+Somehow this is regarded as a "crime" in Japan.
 So let's be criminals and get arrested!

-Enjoy criminal life!
+Let's all come together and enjoy a life of crime!

 ## How to get arrested

 It's easy.
 Fork this project and branch it as gh-pages.
-It's all done.
-It would be more effective to share the url "http://youraccount.github.io/lets-get-arrested" in a Social media.
+That's it!
+After you are done it would be most effective to the cause if you share your url "http://youraccount.github.io/lets-get-arrested" on social media.

 ## Not arrested?